List of Top Gun video games

 The list of Top Gun video games has several licensed video games based on the film series, which started with Top Gun (1986).

 Top Gun (Ocean game)

-The Ocean Software version of Top Gun was released for various home computer formats in 1986.
-It was released for Atari ST, Commodore 64, ZX Spectrum, and Amstrad CPC.
+The Ocean Software version of Top Gun was released in 1986 for Atari ST, Commodore 64, ZX Spectrum, and Amstrad CPC.

 It is a one-on-one dogfighting simulator with 3D wire-frame model graphics, unique among more traditional sprite-based graphics and straightforward gameplay of the subsequent games.
 It has one and two-player modes; in the former, the opposing aircraft is flown by the computer.